chrxme/Spring2020-LINA2055-LiveCoding/class02_examplecode/sonicpibasics.md

 sleep 1
 ```

-You can also change a synthezsizer by using the command "with_synth", declaring a synthesizer, and wrapping the code you'd like to effect
+You can also change a synthezsizer by using the command "with_synth", declaring a synthesizer, and wrapping the code you'd like to effect.</br>

 In the example below, we are changing synthesizers between the first and second note.
 ```
 with_synth :tri do